Skip to main content

 Network Leadership

 Paul Coulter lives in Lisburn, Northern Ireland, with his Chinese Malaysian wife, Gar-Ling, and their two teenage children.
-A medic and cross-cultural pastor by background, he is now Head of Ministry Operations with Living Leadership (www.livingleadership.org), an organisation helping leaders and… Read more
+He holds degrees in medical genetics, medicine and theology (PhD).
+Having previously served as a medical doctor, cross-cultural pastor and lecturer in practical theology… Read more

 Lars Dahle is a theologian, educator, preacher, and apologist.
-Having a long previous experience in various academic leadership roles, he now works as Associate Professor in Theology (with special emphasis on Apologetics, Missiology, and Media Theology) at NLA University College, Kristiansand,… Read more
+Having a long previous experience in various academic leadership roles, he now works as Professor in Systematic Theology (with a speciality in Christian Apologetics) at NLA University… Read more

 Knowing 'why' we do anything is of core importance.
 Where is our confidence to be found?
 What motivates us and sustains us in the long road of service?
 This session aims to inform and inspire us in the apologetic task, the great and exciting task of sharing our faith at this pivotal time in European History.